svenfinke/svenfinke.github.io/_posts/2018-10-11-building-a-culture-where-failing-is-okay.md

 But there are other things that you can do:

 - Spread knowledge among the team: Try not to create "experts" for specific parts of your project
 - Boyscouting: Refactor code if you hit something that is bad.
-Build up knowledge about code that you have not written
+This will also help you to build up knowledge about code that you have not written
-- Improve upon tests: Everyone should write tests and also write tests
+- Improve tests: Everyone should write tests, not only for "their own" code
+- Pair programming: Do hard things together.
+This is also great to get new people into the codebase
+- Post Mortem: If something went really wrong, talk about that afterwards.
+Find ways to prevent this in the future

+## Nobody is responsible?
+ANARCHY!

+It can be hard to really make that shift.
+Especially managers tend to stick to the old system and they try to hold single persons accountable for mistakes.
+If they suddenly can't do that because the whole team is responsible, they do have a problem.
+They can't fire them all.
+But this is not necessary at all.
+If the teammembers are proud of what they build, if they are interested in making it as good and stable as possible, then this is enough to keep them going.
+Even if something went awfully wrong, they are most probably well aware of that and they will make sure that this is not happening again.
+The key at this point is motivation.
+Screaming at somebody, threatening them to get fired or blaming them in front of the whole company is not motivating anybody.

+## TLDR;

+Think about the "Why" or "What" when something goes wrong, not "Who".
+Blaming someone is not fixing the problem nor does it help to prevent this in the future.
+Bring the team together and create a working atmosphere where everyone is proud of what they create.
+Failures are chances to improve your application.
+If a failure is handled in the right way, then it will never happen again.